UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Diagram of a utility bill breakdown showing supply, delivery, and meter reading types.

-You should also pay close attention to the meter reading type listed on your bill.
-An “Actual” reading means the utility company checked your meter and billed you for exactly what you used.
-An “Estimated” reading means they guessed your usage based on past history.
-If they underestimate one month, you might get hit with a large “catch-up” bill the next month once they obtain a real reading.
+Additionally, you should always pay close attention to the specific “meter reading type” listed on your statement.
+An “Actual” reading means a technician or a smart meter accurately recorded the exact amount of energy you used.
+An “Estimated” reading means the utility company guessed your current consumption based on historical data.
+If they dramatically underestimate your usage one month, you could get hit with a shockingly large “catch-up” bill the following month when they finally obtain a real reading.

 How to Lower Utility Bills With Eco-Friendly Habits